fieldtrip/website/references_to_implemented_methods.md

 This list is far from complete, many more algorithms that have been published in papers are implemented in FieldTrip.
 If you want to know which paper describes a method in detail and the information is not given here, you can ask on the email [discussion list](/discussion_list).

 If possible, please provide a link to the online version of the manuscript.
 A link to [pubmed](http://www.ncbi.nlm.nih.gov/pubmed) or [sciencedirect](http://www.sciencedirect.com) is in general nice, as it allows quick cross-referencing.
-If allowed, you can also upload a pdf version to the wiki and provide a link here.
+If allowed, you can also upload a pdf version to the website and provide a link here.

 Please check [Sherpa Romeo](http://www.sherpa.ac.uk/romeo/) for the copyright conditions and whether you are allowed to